fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 TODO: Add links to sections

-1. A simple case first to see how LLMs can summarize.
+1. A simple GitHub issue first to see how LLMs can summarize.
-1. A large issue that doesn't fit in the context window of a basic LLM.
+1. A large GitHub issue that doesn't fit in the context window of a basic LLM.
-1. ...
+1. A more powerful model for a better summary.
 1. ...

-### A simple case first
+### A simple GitHub issue to get started

 We will start with a simple case to see how well LLMs can summarize.